top of page

 Q: How do I book you for my birth/postpartum?

 Click on the Contact tab and send me a message!
 Please include your location, EDD, birthing location and a bit about yourself and overall birth or postpartum goals.
-Together we will determine availability and set up a complementary 20-minute consultation on Zoom.
+Together we will determine availability and set up a complementary 20-minute phone consultations.

 Q: How long will you stay with me postpartum?